 NOTE: The Scoops case file will be provided by the instructor in class.
 Due to budget constraints, large volume copying is no longer provided by the Law School at no cost to students.
 "Hard" copies of the Scoops case file are being provided to each student at my actual cost of copying (without the mark up charged by the Law School bookstore for course readers).
 The cost per student is \$20.00.
-Payment either in cash or by a check, made to the order of Henry L. Hecht, should be made by no later than the fourth class of the semester on Wednesday, 2/1/2012.
+Payment either in cash or by a check, made to the order of Henry L. Hecht, should be made by no later than the fourth class of the semester on Wednesday, 9/12/2012.

-2011 Federal Rules of Civil Procedure 2011-2012 ed.
-(LexisNexis 2011) and Restyled 2012 Federal Rules of Evidence 2012 ed. (effective 12/1/2011) (LexisNexis 2011)
+2012 Federal Rules of Civil Procedure (LexisNexis 2012) and 2012 Federal Rules of Evidence (LexisNexis 2012)